Nardwacht/assessment-sition/README.md

 ### 5. Creating the VueJS project

 Since I don't have a lot of experience with VueJS, I referred to the official VueJS docs to find everything I needed.
-I started by creating the project using "npm create vue@latest" and set everything up I expected to use.
+I started by creating the project using `npm create vue@latest` and set everything up I expected to use.

 At this stage, I also knew I did not need any of the example files, so I deleted those as well.
-I added my SCSS to the src/assets/style folder, so that I can approach them and include them into the build.
+I added my SCSS to the `src/assets/style` folder, so that I can approach them and include them into the build.

 After this, I proceeded by checking how I could divide my static HTML into components.
 Navbar and Product List looked like the first logical candidates, so I copied and pasted my HTML into their respective Vue components.
 Just keeping it simple for now.

-### 6. Making my pages render more dynamically
+### 6. Making the pages render dynamically

 As a JSON file was provided, I wanted to make sure I used this to loop over all the products and get all their properties into my components.
-This way I can neatly render the entire page without making the file too big.
+This way I can neatly render the entire page without writing a lot of HTML and use all VueJS has to offer.

-Since the JSON has one "products" object holding an array of products, I had to make 2 v-for loops to loop through everything.
+Since the JSON has one `products` object holding an array of products, I made my life easier by directly accessing the products object.
+Then, I looped through the products array and put all properties in place.

-After this succeeded, I finally put some properties in place, and noticed that some images are broken or are a very different aspect ratio than what I tested with.
-I realise that I should have gone through them during the design phase, but this was easily fixed.
+### 7. Implementing the Product Details page

+Since the products in the JSON does not have an id or other unique identifier I decided to use the product title property to pass as a parameter.
+This way I will able to get each product by searching for their name using JavaScripts built-in `Array.prototype.find(product.title)` function.

+Luckily I already created the layout for this page, so after obtaining the product I was able to replace all static text with the products' properties.

+### 8. Setting up the router

+To be able to show other views, I needed to set up vue-router.
+This would ensure that every product is able to have its own details page.

+In the Product Details page I also included a back button which redirects back to the products list page.